lwtan90/wilsonNGS/RNAseq/README.md

-## Part 1: Detailed Description of the basic pipeline
+## Part 1: Alignment of RNA-seq reads to Genome
 <details>

-<summary> Part 1: Detailed Description of the basic pipeline </summary>
+<summary> Description of the basic pipeline </summary>

 #### 1. **Trimming of the reads before mapping**